 Minneapolis coordinates its use of Emergency Solutions Grant with the Heading Home Hennepin Continuum of Care (CoC) planning process.
 Hennepin CoC is under the direction of the Heading Home Hennepin Executive Committee and is staffed by the City-County Office to End Homelessness.
 The Executive Committee includes homeless/formerly homeless members in its makeup and its planning committees and subcommittees include homeless/formerly homeless individuals.
 The role of the Executive Committee is to provide overall policy direction and oversight to the implementation of the Heading Home Hennepin plan works through various committees to implement Continuum policies, strategies, programming, evaluation and public reporting.
-The Hennepin CoC Operations Board ensures that HUD requirements, critical tasks and initiatives are put into action.
-The Executive Committee.
+The Hennepin CoC Executive Committee ensures that HUD requirements, critical tasks and initiatives are put into action.

 Initial consultations on the Emergency Solutions Grant began in December 2010 with discussions with the City-County Office to End Homelessness, Hennepin County and the State of Minnesota on what the new HEARTH Act requirements would mean for local programming.
 These discussions have continued after the publication of HUD interim regulatory guidance pertaining to the Emergency Solutions Grant.
-On March 2, 2020 the Operations Board was consulted with by Hennepin County and Minneapolis staff on use of ESG.
+The CoC Executive Committee is consulted with by Hennepin County and Minneapolis staff on use of ESG.

-Continuing consultation on the issues pertaining to the implementation of the ESG grant continues with City seats on the Executive Committee and Operations Board and service on its respective committees.
+Continuing consultation on the issues pertaining to the implementation of the ESG grant continues with City seats on the CoC Executive Committee and service on its respective committees.